bluss/pyproject-local-kernel/FAQ.md

 ### Can I use a different version of Python for the notebook?

-Yes, the python version can be pinned separately per notebook project.
+Yes, the Python version can be pinned separately per notebook project.
-It doesn't need to be the same as the jupyterlab Python version.
+It doesn't need to be the same as the Jupyterlab Python version.

-### Why is the python environment path weird?
+### Why is the Python environment path weird?

 If you look at `sys.prefix` when using **uv** and pyproject local kernel, and you see a prefix like this or similar: